Something like this might well have happened, if I’d been..oh…twelve or so years older on that one wondrous day.

 “They did it!”
 Jimmy said, jumping to his feet.
 “They made it!”
 Turning to his father, he smiled.
 “I told you they’d do it!”

 His father returned the smile.
 “Yep, you told me, all right.”
 Nodding toward the television, where Armstrong was describing how his footprints were easily visible in the moon’s fine, powdery surface.
 “Think you’ll make it there yourself, one day?”

 Unable to control his grin, Jimmy nodded.
 “I’ll get there.
 You’ll see!”
 Gripped by a sudden idea, Jimmy turned and ran from the family room.
 Making sure all the outside lights were turned off, he bolted through the back door and into the yard where he’d set up his telescope after finishing dinner.
 It was there, aiming toward the night sky, and as he moved behind it he adjusted it so that it aimed once more at the moon.
 His hands shook as he realized that for the first time, at this very moment, he would be looking up at the moon while a man walked upon its surface.
 There was no way to see Neil Armstrong, of course, but even as the moon filled the telescope’s viewfinder, he could imagine the man making those first steps, and even wonder what it might be like to walk beside him.

 So intent was he on the telescope and the moon that Jimmy did not hear anyone walking toward him until he felt a tap on his shoulder.
-Turning from the eyepiece, he turned to see Michelle standing there, staring at him with wide eyes.
+Turning from the eyepiece, he saw Michelle standing nearby, staring at him with wide eyes.